berylenonmechanistic8499/berylenonmechanistic8499.github.io/_pages/about.md

 ---

-**Economic Effects of Decentralization: Firm Level Evidence**
+**Decentralization, Firm Performance, and Fiscal Capacity: Evidence from Uganda**

 <details>
 <summary><strong>Abstract</strong> (click to expand)</summary>

-Decentralization of governance is widely argued to improve public goods provision, yet whether these gains translate into tangible benefits for the private sector remains an open question.
-I study this question in the context of Uganda, exploiting the 2015/16 wave of district creation in which 23 new districts were carved from existing ones.
-Using administrative data from corporate income tax records in a difference-in-differences framework, I find that the reform increased firm revenues by approximately 11 percent, with effects emerging two years after district creation, but has no significant impact on profits as revenue gains are offset by proportional increases in input costs.
+Decentralization is widely argued to improve public service delivery, yet its effects on private-sector activity and state fiscal capacity remain poorly understood.
+We study these effects in Uganda, exploiting the 2015/16 wave of district creation, in which 23 new districts were carved out of existing ones.
+Using firm-level administrative tax data in a staggered difference-in-differences design, we find that district creation increases firm revenues by approximately 13 percent, with effects emerging two years after the reform and growing thereafter.
+The revenue gains are accompanied by higher expenditures on intermediate inputs and labor, as well as increases in formal employment and the formal wage bill, while profits respond only modestly.
 Improved electricity reliability is one mechanism underlying these effects.
-The gains depend critically on how evenly the parent district is divided: revenue increases are concentrated in symmetrically split districts, while highly asymmetric splits produce no significant effects.
-These findings suggest that decentralization can improve the business environment in low-income settings, but that realizing these gains requires attention not only to whether administrative units are subdivided but to how the boundaries are drawn.
+The gains depend critically on administrative design: revenue increases are concentrated in relatively symmetric district splits, while highly asymmetric splits generate no detectable effects.
+Decentralization also strengthens central fiscal capacity, increasing corporate income tax remittances and effective tax rates, while expansion of the formal wage bill raises labor income tax revenue.
+Overall, the results show that decentralization can stimulate private-sector activity and central revenue mobilization, but that these gains depend importantly on the configuration of newly created jurisdictions.

 </details>